mberacochea/MetaGOflow/learning_cwl.md

 # CWL in a nutshell (not 😜)

+## Conditionals

+To run a conditional, the input parameter that is used in the expression to be evaluated, needs to be part of the input of the step!!
+Not only in the `.cwl` main params.

 ## Data concepts

 An **`object`** is a data structure equivalent to the "object" type in JSON, consisting of a *unordered* set of **name/value pairs** (referred to here as **`fields`**) and where the name is a `string` and the value is a `string`, `number`, `boolean`, `array`, or `object`.